AseelAlasaad/reading_notes/read05.md

 Loops offer a quick and easy way to do something repeatedly,There are many different kinds of loops, but they all essentially do the same thing: they repeat an action some number of times.
 The statements for loops in JavaScript are:

+* For loop
+A for loop repeats until a specified condition evaluates to false for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement

+* While loop

+while statement repeats until a specified condition evaluates to false.statement is always executed once before the condition is checked.

+while (condition)
+  statement